jbenasuli/consumer_behavior/README.md

 The README.md should include:

-- Description of the communication protocols
+- Description of the communication protocols :white_check_mark:
   - Team members communicate primarly via slack
   - Questions and comments are also relayed by leveraging the Google Apps' comments tool
   - Deliverables and issues are tracked in the team's google sheeet to ensure all team members are aligned on the status of all the project's component parts